WonopolyCS246/Wonopoly/README.md

 ### Using ncurses for textdisplay
 We could have used `std::cout` to output the whole grid in the terminal itself, however, we felt that it would be extremely cumbersome - considering that it was such a huge grid.
 Moreover, ncurses library gave us more flexibility in our output (in terms of formatting and aesthetics). **BUT** a major downside is that ncurses has known memory leaks.
+ > " Perhaps you used a tool such as dmalloc or valgrind to check for memory leaks.
+It will normally report a lot of memory still in use.
+That is normal.
+The ncurses configure script has an option, --disable-leaks, which you can use to continue the analysis.
+It tells ncurses to free memory if possible.
+However, most of the in-use memory is “permanent” (normally not freed). "

+This problem is very evident in the case, when one is implementing screens multiple times in the same program.
+In our testing, we were able to conclude that using the same instance of the display class would result "more" memory leak than making a new instance of our display class and rendering a new textdisplay.